Blog · Before You Scan

 The flip side of this checklist — the pitfalls that turn a one-time scanning project into a permanently unfinished one.

-Read → Right After ScanningHow to Organize Scanned Family Photos in Chronological Order
+Read → Right After ScanningHow to Automatically Date Scanned Family Photos and Put Them in Chronological Order

 Five steps that turn a folder of out-of-order scans into a real chronological archive your family can browse.